 In neuroscience as in medicine, nothing is more exciting than to discover a new disease and try to understand its physiopathology.
 These are the paths to the treatment of patients and their ultimate cure

-The principal objective of the group is the study of autoimmune/inflammatory brain diseases including multiple sclerosis, autoimmune encephalitis and paraneoplastic neurologic disorders among others.
+The principal objective of the group is the study of autoimmune/inflammatory brain diseases including multiple sclerosis, neuromyelitis optica spectrum disorders (NMOSD) and optic neuritis, antibody-associated autoimmune encephalitis syndromes, and cancer-related paraneoplastic neurologic disorders, among others.
 We aim to identify novel biologic, genetic, immunologic, and neuroimaging biomarkers that will allow for early and accurate disease diagnoses and have prognostic value.
-Studies are also aimed at elucidating the underlying immunopathogenic disease mechanisms through studies that link immunological processes to abnormal neuronal function.
+Our research is also aimed at elucidating the underlying immunopathogenic disease mechanisms through studies that link immunological processes to abnormal neuronal function.